 Thohoyandou National Botanical Garden, Limpopo

-The Thohoyandou National Botanical Garden is the first national botanical garden established in Limpopo, making it the country's 11th national botanical garden.
-Thohoyandou means 'head of the elephant' in Venda, and the garden is rich in tree- and plant biodiversity that forms part of the Vhembe Biosphere Reserve.
+The Thohoyandou National Botanical Garden is the country's 11th national botanical garden and the first in Limpopo.
+Thohoyandou means "head of the elephant" in Tshivenda, and the garden is rich in tree and plant biodiversity that forms part of the Vhembe Biosphere Reserve.
 The reserve is part of a network of 727 global UNESCO Biosphere Reserves, and it's one of the largest biosphere reserves in South Africa.
+It has recently been extended and is being refurbished to include a new visitor centre, multipurpose hall, and parking area.
+It is envisaged that the garden will be fully open to visitors in March 2025, however, the public may still visit and experience its beauty.

 Walter Sisulu National Botanical Garden, Gauteng

-Last but not least, the Walter Sisulu National Botanical Garden is a firm favourite with Joburgers.
-The garden was opened to the public in 1987 and has three main natural vegetation types: forest, grassland and bushveld.
+Last but not least, the Walter Sisulu National Botanical Garden is a firm favourite among Joburg residents and visitors to the city.
+The garden was opened to the public in 1987 and has three main natural vegetation types: forest, grassland, and bushveld.
 All the theme and display gardens feature plants indigenous to South Africa.
 The garden is also home to an abundance of wildlife, including red-listed species.

-A top attraction at the graden is the 70 metre-high Witpoortjie Waterfall, cascading down the quartzite and shale rock cliff face.
-When you visit, try spot the Verreaux's eagles that have been nesting on the cliff face for decades.
-The garden also has a succulent rockery (that shows off with a winter floral display), and the Sisulu Circle, an open courtyard with a zero-depth water feature, fish pond and unusual indigenous plants, all designed around the bust of the struggle hero.
+A top attraction at the graden is the 70-metre-high Witpoortjie Waterfall, cascading down a quartzite and shale rock cliff.
+When you visit, try to spot the Verreaux's eagles that have been nesting on the cliff face for decades.
+The garden also has a succulent rockery that shows off its floral display in winter, and the Sisulu Circle, an open courtyard with a zero-depth water feature, fish pond and unusual indigenous plants, all designed around the bust of the apartheid struggle hero Walter Sisulu.

-Experiences: Waterfall and eagle viewing, walks and trails, bird hide.
+Experiences: Waterfall, eagle viewing, walks and trails, bird hide.

 Facilities: Hall and events space (for hire), lapa (for hire), restaurant.